-"Residential Deliveries" means delivery of Goods to a residential address in urban centres.
+“Residential Deliveries” means delivery of Goods to a residential delivery zone as designated by the Company.

-"RUC" means road user charges as determined by the Company from time to time and set out on our website www.nowcouriers.co.nz.
+“RUC” means road user charges as determined by the Company from time to time and set out on the applicable website: www.posthaste.co.nz; www.castleparcels.co.nz; www.nowcouriers.co.nz.

 “Saturday Delivery” means delivery of Goods by the Company on a Saturday.